7 goal-setting frameworks that are alternatives to OKRs

 Goal-setting frameworks often involve periodic evaluations.
 This encourages a culture of continuous improvement, where individuals and organisations can learn from their experiences and refine their approaches over time.

 There are dozens of different goal-setting frameworks out there, and we can’t cover all of them.
-Here, we’ll explore seven popular ones.
+Here, we’ll explore seven popular alternatives to OKRs.

 1. SMART Goals